-China stocks close lower as COVID woes weigh
+China stocks close lower as Covid woes weigh

-Hong Kong’s Hang Seng Index lost 0.4%, and the Hang Seng China Enterprises Index declined 1.1%.
+Hong Kong’s Hang Seng Index lost 0.4 percent, and the Hang Seng China Enterprises Index declined 1.1 percent.

-For the week, the CSI 300 Index was down 3.2%, logging the worst weekly performance since November, while the Hang Seng Index edged up 0.7%.
+For the week, the CSI 300 Index was down 3.2 percent, logging the worst weekly performance since November, while the Hang Seng Index edged up 0.7 percent.

 China is expecting a peak in COVID-19 infections within a week, a health official said, with authorities predicting extra strain on the country’s health system even as they downplay the disease’s severity and continue to report no new deaths.